phetsims/number-play/doc/model.md

 One star is awarded per challenge that is successfully completed on the first try.
 On the 'Subitize' game, pressing the 'Reveal' button does not disqualify the user from getting a first-try star.

+## Lab Screen

+The Lab screen is designed to be a flexible space for telling a mathematical story, without any feedback from the simulation.
+The representations included are:
+Number cards, from 1-20
+Symbolic cards (+, –, =)
+Ten frames (up to 10 at a time)
+Objects (dogs, apples, butterflies, beach balls)
+Ones (these can be omitted using the “Show Ones” setting in the Preferences dialog)

+Ten frames can contain any of the objects, but only one type of object is allowed per ten frame.